Role and Responsibilities

 Key Activity Areas

 Health Project Management

-- Support the management of the assigned health projects in order to meet the project objectives within budget and within the allotted time frame and report promptly any operational concerns to and the health project manager.
+- Support the management of the assigned health projects in order to meet the project objectives within budget and within the allotted time frame and report promptly any operational concerns to the health project manager.

-- Work alongside Health Project Manager and emergency response team to manage all phases of emergency interventions in conformity with SOPs.
+- Work alongside the Health Project Manager and emergency response team to manage all phases of emergency interventions in conformity with SOPs.

 - Work alongside the Health Project Manager, and other Health staff to ensure both short and long-term positive impacts and outcomes for the beneficiaries, local health authorities and local health staff.